U.S. Forest Service – Los Padres National Forest

-Incident: The Soberanes Fire is burning in the Los Padres National Forest, Ventana Wilderness, in Monterey County, CA. An illegal campfire started the fire on July 22, 2016, in Garrapata State Park.
+Incident: The Soberanes Fire is burning in the Los Padres National Forest, Ventana Wilderness, in Monterey County, CA. The fire was started by an illegal campfire on July 22, 2016, in Garrapata State Park.

 Agency Jurisdiction: CAL FIRE San Benito-Monterey Unit/Los Padres National Forest.

-Incident Command: Central Coast Interagency Incident Management Team, Van Arroyo, Incident Commander.
+Incident Command: California Interagency Incident Management Team 4, Rocky Opliger, Incident Commander.

 Current Size: 127,478 acres (90,284 acres Los Padres National Forest; 37,194 acres CAL FIRE)

 Containment: 78% Personnel: 2,149 Cause: Illegal campfire Injuries: 1 fatality, 8 injuries

 |Structures Threatened: 410||Crews: 40||Engines: 107|

 A large smoke column visible in many areas on Sunday was from interior burning in the Church Creek drainage.
 This burning was stimulated by high winds that reached gusts of 51 mph.
 The fire, while active in that area, did not breach containment lines.
 Firefighters will be focusing today on the Church Creek area to cut off fire growth.

 Outside of the Church Creek area, fire activity on the perimeter was limited to creeping and backing.
 Fire behavior today is expected to have similar characteristics.
 Winds are expected to lessen today.

 The fire is in transition.
 Firefighters continue aggressive suppression in areas where there is active burning, primarily on the fire’s east side.
 But objectives are changing to reflect the work on suppression repair, which addresses adverse environmental effects caused by firefighters and equipment during periods of active firefighting.
 Three suppression repair groups are now working on the east side.
 Suppression repair also continues to be a priority on the west side.